With a little bit creativity you can redecorate an entire room on almost nothing! Style on a budget using these tips.

 2nd Money Saving Tip: Before springing for new knobs and pulls for a piece of furniture, try giving the existing hardware a coat of spray paint and see if you like it.

-Decorating accessories can help give a room makeover that finished look and feel.
+Decorating accessories can help give a room makeover a finished look and feel.
 However those little odds and ends can start to run up.
 Instead use what you already have to fill in the space.
 Upcycle old jars into a cute flower vase/pencil holder/makeup holders.
 Paint old trays for a new look.
 The ideas are endless!

 Sometimes you can use what you have to create something entirely new.
 Like this IKEA Rast hack…two dressers stacked on top of each other, and shelves added to either side created an amazing built-in style wardrobe for way less!